One Way (2022 American film): Production

 On September 11, 2020, it was announced that Colson Baker and Travis Fimmel were cast in the film.
 On November 2, 2020, it was announced that Kevin Bacon joined the cast.
 On February 8, 2021, Storm Reid joined the cast.

 Principal photography began on February 2, 2021 in Thomasville, Georgia.

+On the set, a crew member warned producers about assistant director David Halls's disregard for safety measures and said, "That man is a liability.
+He's going to fucking kill someone someday, and you're going to be responsible."
+However, the film's digital imaging technician disputes this claim, saying he knew Halls to be conscientious about safety.
+Halls went on to work as assistant director on the set of Rust, and he became a principal character in the shooting incident that killed Halyna Hutchins and wounded director Joel Souza.

 Release

 Saban Films released the film in theaters and through video on demand in the United States on September 2, 2022.